Dau2004/Juba-Teaching-Hospital/README.md

    - Import the provided SQL file (`juba_hospital.sql`) from the root folder of the project.

 4. **Access the Application:**
-   - Visit the app in your browser via [http://JubaHospital.000.pe](http://JubaHospital.000.pe).
+   - Visit the hosted app via [http://JubaHospital.000.pe](http://JubaHospital.000.pe).

 ### 3. Built-in Accounts
 Use the following demo accounts for testing: